Trip Overview

 Neoprene booties are supplied for our Tara River rafting portion of the trip.

-Generally a swimsuit and synthetic or merino wool top, quick-dry bottoms and water sandals will be all you need.
-Neoprene or wool socks are useful for keeping your feet warm if we have cool days and you are sensitive to cold feet.
-It is a good idea to have a synthetic or merino wool top and bottom in case the weather cools.
+Generally a swimsuit and synthetic or Merino wool top, quick-dry bottoms, and water sandals will be all you need.
+Neoprene or wool socks are useful for keeping your feet warm if you have cool days and you are sensitive to cold feet.
+It is a good idea to have a synthetic or Merino wool top and bottom in case the weather cools.

 After a long active day, you may want to refresh and change into clean, comfortable clothing.
 Soft, loose-fitting shorts or pants, t-shirts, etc. will allow you to truly relax in the evening.
 Many women find cotton dresses a nice change, especially in town.
 Evenings may be cool and a lightweight jacket/fleece can come in handy.